mirandaprivate/dualmatrix/README.md

 # DualMatrix

 This folder contains codes for our paper
-*DualMatrix: Conquering zk-SNARK for Large Matrix Multiplication*.
+*DualMatrix: Scalable zk-SNARKs for Large Sparse Matrix Processing*.

 ## Introduction